Divorce Discovery: What to Expect and How to Deal With It

 4. Confirmation

 During the Admission of Facts stage, your spouse's lawyer provides a series of statements that you must confirm or deny.
 You'll send a similar request to your spouse.
+This reduces the number of issues that will need to be proven in court.
 Your lawyer will help you answer carefully, as these statements are hard to retract once they're given.

 5. Subpoenas

 Both lawyers compile lists of people or entities that have information relating to your marriage.
 Some subpoenas require people to testify at trial or in a deposition.
-Others ask the person or organization to provide some kind of document or proof.
+Others can be used to obtain records from third parties, such as employers or financial institutions, to gather additional information that may be relevant to your case.

 6. Depositions